wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmyv2_accounts.md

 ---
-title: one:hmyv2_accounts \[POST\]
+title: one:hmyv2_accounts - Harmony
-description: Returns a list of account addresses a client owns.
+description: Example code for the one:hmyv2_accounts json-rpc method. Сomplete guide on how to use one:hmyv2_accounts json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters